cgvirus/Simple-Retarget-Tool-Blender/README.md

 # Simple-Retarget-Tool-Blender
 A simple armature retargeting tool for Blender

+Update V3:
+1. Rest pose can be used with blend shapes.
 Update V2:
 1. Set Rest Pose to easily apply rest pose.
 2. Preset Import/Export.